Gifts in Kind Policy

 The Libraries will provide donors of property with a written acknowledgment of the gift.

-Donors wishing to provide financial support for a wide range of funding needs may visit Giving to Columbia University Libraries for information on our Development program.
-Direct contributions may be made online.
+Donors wishing to provide financial support for a wide range of funding needs may contribute directly online.